caente/caente.github.com/_posts/2015-12-14-understanding-the-aux-pattern-on-shapeless.md

 sealed trait Foo
 case object A extends Foo
 case object B extends Foo
+case object C extends Foo
 ~~~

-Shapeless abstracts both concepts by having the types `Coproduct` and `HList`. `HList`
-is the equivalent to product, not sure why the name, I guess `Product` was already taken.
+Shapeless abstracts both concepts by having the types `Coproduct` and `HList`.
+I'm not sure why was it called `HList` instead of `Product`, I guess the later was already take.

-Lets try some operations with an `HList`.
+These are some operations that can be done with an `HList`:

 ~~~
 @ import shapeless._